On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws: Introduction

 Over the last decade, entropy-based methods have emerged as a popular choice to construct robust high-order methods in a wide range of applications.
 Built from the seminal work of Tadmor \cite{tadmor1987numerical,tadmor2003entropy}, high-order extensions have been developed in \cite{lefloch2002fully,fisher2013high}.
 These flux differencing schemes work well for under-resolved flows, e.g., \cite{gassner2016split,rojas2021robustness,chan2022entropy,klose2020assessing,sjogreen2018high}.
 However, some doubts have been raised recently within the high-order community by \citet{gassner2022stability}.
 In their article, the authors demonstrated critical failures of high-order entropy-dissipative methods for a conceptually simple setup of the 1D compressible Euler equations; with constant velocity and pressure, these equations reduce to simple linear advection of the density.
 Central schemes without any entropy properties perform well in this case but crash for demanding simulations of under-resolved flows such as the inviscid Taylor-Green vortex.
 In contrast, entropy-stable flux differencing methods work well for the Taylor-Green vortex but fail for the apparently simple advection example.

-Failures due to positivity issues can be fixed by adding invariant domain preserving techniques, e.g., \cite{rueda2023monolitic,pazner2021sparse,maier2021efficient}.
-However, it is desirable to combine such shock-capturing and invariant domain preserving approaches with a good baseline scheme so that the amount of additional dissipation can be kept low \cite{rueda2021subcell}.
-Thus, we seek to construct new high-order baseline schemes that come already with some built-in dissipation everywhere, not only at element interfaces as typical in discontinuous Galerkin methods.
-At the same time, we would like to avoid introducing additional parameters into the schemes.
+Failures due to positivity issues can be fixed by adding invariant domain preserving techniques, e.g., \cite{rueda2023monolitic,pazner2021sparse,maier2021efficient,guermond2022implementation}.
+However, it is desirable to combine such shock-capturing and invariant domain preserving approaches with a good baseline scheme such that the amount of additional dissipation can be kept low \cite{rueda2021subcell}.
+Thus, we are interested in high-order baseline schemes that come already with some built-in dissipation everywhere, not only at element interfaces as typical in discontinuous Galerkin (DG) methods.
+At the same time, we would like to avoid having additional parameters in the schemes that need to be tuned manually.

-Thus, we concentrate on so-called upwind summation-by-parts operators first introduced by \citet{mattsson2017diagonal}.
-Summation-by-parts (SBP) operators were originally developed in the context of finite difference methods \cite{kreiss1974finite}.
+Many high-order methods with some provable stability properties can be obtained in the general framework of summation-by-parts (SBP) operators.
+SBP operators were originally developed for finite difference methods \cite{kreiss1974finite,strand1994summation}.
 They are the basis of entropy-stable flux differencing methods by mimicking integration by parts discretely.
-Besides difference methods \cite{kreiss1974finite,strand1994summation}, many common numerical methods can be formulated as SBP operators, e.g., finite volume methods \cite{nordstrom2001finite,nordstrom2003finite}, continuous Galerkin methods \cite{hicken2016multidimensional,hicken2020entropy,abgrall2020analysisI,abgrall2023analysis}, discontinuous Galerkin (DG) methods \cite{gassner2013skew,carpenter2014entropy,chan2018discretely}, and flux reconstruction methods \cite{huynh2007flux,ranocha2016summation}.
+Many common numerical methods can be formulated using SBP operators, e.g., finite volume methods \cite{nordstrom2001finite,nordstrom2003finite}, continuous Galerkin methods \cite{hicken2016multidimensional,hicken2020entropy,abgrall2020analysisI,abgrall2023analysis}, DG methods \cite{gassner2013skew,carpenter2014entropy,chan2018discretely}, and flux reconstruction methods \cite{huynh2007flux,ranocha2016summation}.
 Further information and background material on SBP operators is collected in the review articles \cite{svard2014review,fernandez2014review}.

-Upwind SBP operators are an extension of classical SBP operators and have already been extended to staggered grids in \cite{mattsson2018compatible}.
-Their relations to DG methods have been discussed in \cite{ranocha2021broad}.
+Classical SBP operators can be used to design numerical schemes that are provably stable.
+Typically, SBP methods are based on central-type discretizations in the interior and weak imposition of boundary data using simultaneous approximation terms (SATs) \cite{carpenter1994time,carpenter1999stable} that introduce some dissipation.
+In a multi-block finite difference or DG setting, such SATs are also used to couple the blocks/elements weakly and introduce additional dissipation --- but only at interfaces, not in the interior of the block/elements.
+To obtain additional dissipation everywhere, artificial dissipation operators can be used \cite{mattsson2004stable}.
+These operators can be combined with a user-chosen amount of dissipation and it may be non-trivial to choose an appropriate amount of dissipation.